 For more information, please contact:

-Public and International Relations Office
+Communication and Public Relations Office

 Location: USJ Ilha Verde Campus, Academic Building, 4/F